-These consolidated financial statements include the accounts of the Company and its controlled entities and have been prepared on a historical cost basis, with the exception of certain financial instruments measured at fair value.
+These interim consolidated financial statements include the accounts of the Company and its controlled entities and have been prepared on a historical cost basis, with the exception of certain financial instruments measured at fair value.
 All intercompany transactions and balances have been eliminated on consolidation.

-The net interests of the Company's subsidiaries are presented below:
+The net interest of the Company's subsidiaries is presented below:

-Country of Ownership Ownership Gold Rim Exploration Inc. incorporation Kenya May 31, 2019 100% May 31, 2018 100% Advance Gold S.A. de C.V. ("Advance Mexico") Mexico 98% 98%
+Country of incorporation Ownership November 30, 2019 Ownership May 31, 2019 Gold Rim Exploration Inc. Kenya 100% 100% Advance Gold S.A. de C.V. ("Advance Mexico") Mexico 98% 98%